ShoumikMahbubRidoy/Ansible/README.md

-# Ansible: Simplifying IT Automation
+# Basic of Ansible: Simplifying IT Automation

 ## What is Ansible?